Article 1: Organizational Structure and Statement of Purpose

 - Fifty percent roll call attendance of the entire Board of Directors, accounting only for seats which are filled, or

-- An email quorum vote.
-If the Chair decides to hold a vote of the Board of Directors via email, then the following guidelines shall be followed:
+- If the President decides to hold a vote of the Board of Directors via email, then the following guidelines shall be followed:

 - A Board email must be sent out detailing the vote in question and the vote must remain open for a 96 hours.